tsattler/geometric_burstiness/README.md

 This software was developer under Linux and has only been tested on Linux so far.
 However, it should also compile under Windows and Mac OS X as it does not depend on Linux-specific libraries.
 It might be necessary to adjust the CMake files though.

 # Running the Software
 After compilation and installation, the binaries required to run the software are located in the ```release/``` directory.
+Calling any executable without any parameters will display the parameters of the binary together with a short explanation of them.
 ## Building an Inverted Index.
 Before being able to perform queries against a database, it is necessary to build an inverted index.
 This is done in three stages by executing ```compute_hamming_thresholds```, ```build_partial_index```, and ```compute_index_weights```.